svenauhagen/paypal-plus-plugin/readme.txt

 With our plugin, you can integrate all those payment methods offered by PayPal: paying with your PayPal account, via direct debit, via credit card or paying via invoice.

-= In meinem Shop wird die Zahlungsart Rechnung nicht angeboten.
-Was muss ich tun? =
+= In my shop, the payment method pay upon invoice is not offered.
+What do I have to do? =

-Dein PayPal Verkäufer-Konto muss von PayPal für den Kauf auf Rechnung freigeschaltet werden.
-Dies erfolgt erst nach Prüfung durch PayPal und kann ein paar Wochen dauern.
+Your PayPal vendor account needs to be activated by PayPal in order to offer the payment method pay upon invoice.
+This takes place after verification by PayPal and may last a couple of weeks.

 == Screenshots ==

-1. PayPal Plus für WooCommerce - Plugin Einstellungen unter WooCommerce => Einstellungen => Kasse => PayPal Plus.
+1. PayPal Plus for WooCommerce - plugin settings among WooCommerce => settings => checkout => PayPal Plus.
-2. Die vier PayPal Plus Zahlungsarten: PayPal, Lastschrift, Kreditkarte und Rechnung.
+2. The four PayPal Plus payment methods: PayPal, Direct debit, credit card, pay upon invoice..
-3. Das PayPal Login-Formular bei Zahlungsweise Paypal.
+3. The PayPal Login form when paying via PayPal.
-4. Das PayPal Plus Formular für Zahlung per Lastschrift.
+4. The PayPal Plus form when paying via Direct debit.
-5. Das PayPal Plus Formular für Zahlung per Kreditkarte.
+5. The PayPal Plus form when paying via credit card.
-6. Das PayPal Plus Formular für Zahlung per Rechnung.
+6. The PayPal Plus form when paying upon invoice.

 == Changelog ==